THE RING-FENCING TRANSFER SCHEME (RFTS) – THE PROCESS OF TRANSFERRING AGREEMENTS

 If your account is going to be affected by these changes, we will have contacted you to let you know what this means for you.

 Following the Court approving the RFTS on 12 April 2018, Lloyds Banking Group is on track to comply with the legislation in advance of the 1 January 2019 deadline.
-We can confirm the transfer of agreements and related business to Lloyds Bank Corporate Markets plc via the RFTS will take place on 28 May 2018.
+We can confirm the transfer of agreements and related business to Lloyds Bank Corporate Markets plc via the RFTS took place on 28 May 2018.

 As part of the process, the Court considered all objections raised directly to the Court or to Lloyds Banking Group and the PRA.